LukaszNowakPL/nest-cra-monorepo/README.md

 - BFF component performs validation on `POST` `api/airports` endpoint.
 Such validation should take place on `airports` service or some other dedicated service.
 - Frontend and Nest components testing
-- BFF component probable should use some services dedicated to handle different `Services` components.
-This should lower the boilerplate around types duplicated within modules
 - When some service makes several http calls it might use Promise.all
 - Dictionary module of BFF component - there is a mapping performed on controller.
 It probable should happen on service
 - `localhost:port` should probable be stored on some config/envs